 Echidna Chasm, Purnululu NP

-Echidna Chasm has steep sided gorge walls of up to 200 metres in height and barely a metre wide in places.
-The return walk trail from the carpark is 1.6 kilometres return and features prehistoric Livistonia palms and gorge walls exhibiting extraordinary colours.
+Echidna Chasm has steep-sided gorge walls of up to 200 metres in height and barely a metre wide in places.
+The return walk trail from the carpark is w kilometres return and features prehistoric Livistona palms and gorge walls exhibiting extraordinary colours.

 About the Trail

 Echidna Chasm is one of the highlights of the World Heritage Site of the Bungle Bungles in Purnululu National Park.
-The narrow gorge is located 19km north of the visitors centre.
-The 1.6km return walk trail is short but has some rocky sections that require some moderate climbing.
+The narrow gorge is located 19km north of the visitor's centre.
+The 2km return walk trail is short but has some rocky sections that require some moderate climbing.